Xi becomes 1st Chinese president in 2 decades to visit Nepal

 He said the countries are expected to sign a project report on constructing a rail link between Kathmandu and Keirung in Tibet.

-Police have arrested 22 people, including some Tibetan refugee, since Friday to prevent any protests during Xi's visit.
+Police have arrested 22 people, including some Tibetan refugees, since Friday to prevent any protests during Xi's visit.